kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

   </details>
 </div>

 In the Service Catalog and Instances views, which contain Service Classes documentation, the `title` metadata displays as the name of a particular tab.
-If you don't provide `title`, the UIs display the file name as a fallback.
+If you don't provide `title`, these UIs display the file name as a fallback.
 See the following example:

 <div tabs>
   <details>